wescpy/nebulous-serverless/README.md

 When enabling services, you may be asked for an active billing account which requires a financial instrument such as a credit card.
 Reference relevant pricing information before doing so.
 While Cloud Functions and Cloud Run share a similar Always Free tier and pricing model, App Engine is slightly different.

 Furthermore, deploying to GCP serverless platforms incur [minor build and storage costs](https://cloud.google.com/appengine/pricing#pricing-for-related-google-cloud-products).
 [Cloud Build](https://cloud.google.com/build/pricing) has its own free quota as does [Cloud Storage](https://cloud.google.com/storage/pricing#cloud-storage-always-free).
-For greater transparency, Cloud Build builds your application image which is then sent to the [Cloud Container Registry](https://cloud.google.com/container-registry/pricing), or [Artifact Registry](https://cloud.google.com/artifact-registry/pricing), its successor; storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
+For greater transparency, Cloud Build builds your application image which is then sent to the [Container Registry](https://cloud.google.com/container-registry/pricing), or [Artifact Registry](https://cloud.google.com/artifact-registry/pricing), its successor; storage of that image uses up some of that (Cloud Storage) quota as does network egress when transferring that image to the service you're deploying to.
 However you may live in region that does not have such a free tier, so be aware of your storage usage to minimize potential costs.
 (You may look at what storage you're using and how much, including deleting build artifacts via [your Cloud Storage browser](https://console.cloud.google.com/storage/browser).)

 More specific cost information for each sample is available in their respective README files.